JoelJoyston0705/InstantPDF/README.md

 ## 🌟 Executive Summary

 InstantPDF is a **high-performance, full-stack SaaS application** designed to compete with industry giants like iLovePDF and Smallpdf.
-It offers **14 professional-grade PDF tools** in a beautiful, modern interface.
+It offers **9 professional-grade PDF tools** (with 5 more editing features coming soon) in a beautiful, modern interface.
 It handles file conversions, editing, and management with a focus on **speed, privacy, and user experience**.
 ---

 ## 🛠️ Tech Stack (Modern & Scalable)